 “We know that having a positive relationship with siblings is related to a whole host of better outcomes for teenagers and adults,” says Laurie Kramer, a professor of applied family studies in the department of human and community development at the University of Illinois.
 Kramer continues, “We know from longitudinal studies that if kids start off their relationship with a sibling on a positive note, it’s more likely to continue positively over time….
 It’s not all that important whether you’re spaced closer together or farther apart, or if you have a brother or a sister.
 What’s really much more important are the social behaviors that children learn in their early years that they can use to develop a positive relationship with a sibling.”(2)A child who wears their younger siblings in a carrier will experience many of the same benefits that an adult caregiver will: increase confidence in caregiving abilities; promote attachment between caregiver and infant; more comfort and convenience than in arms carrying.
 And babies who are carried by older siblings will cry less and find comfort in the closeness of a loving caregiver.

 Keep in mind that children who babywear need to practice the same safety precautions as adults.
 Editor of UK website Close Enough to Kiss, points out the following considerations parents should make when allowing older children to use a baby sling: “That the sling you are using fits the child well; That the infant in the sling is not too heavy for the child; That the sling is used in accordance with the T.I.C.K.S guidelines; That the sibling wants to do it.”
 (3) That last one is important.
 While these photos are precious, don’t try to force a sibling to use a sling- or even hold a baby sibling- if they just aren’t into it.
 When my younger sister became an auntie at the ripe old age of 9, she didn’t want to touch her newborn nephew much less hold or carry him in a sling.
 However, she was happy to make faces at him from a safe distance and now my toddler adores is aunt who chases, wrestles and plays with him.
 There are many ways to foster these relationships and babywearing is merely one.I hope you have enjoyed this series on the Raising the Next Generation of Babywearers as I have.
 It is truly a joy to see children develop these important social skills and emulate their caregivers.
 Ten years ago when Babywearing International was first founded, using slings to carry children was not common practice in the United States even though the tradition remained in practice in cultures and countries all over the world.
 Now, I see caregivers using carriers everywhere I go.
-On my Costco run last weekend I saw no less than four babies in carriers and wraps in the 30 minutes I was in the store.
+On my run last to the factory outlet near me last weekend I saw no less than four babies in carriers and wraps in the 30 minutes I was in the store.
 That’s amazing and wonderful!
 We are truly normalizing the practice for the next generation and I hope that 10 years from now to see even more carried babies.

 Laura Vitanova is a Advanced Babywearing Educator for the Wichita, Kansas chapter of BWI and mother to two sweet and active boys.